Saturday, May 19, 2012

 She had been standing quietly by the window for almost half an hour and I had forgotten that she was in the room.
 I looked up from the sketch I was drawing and smiled in her direction.

-I adore my eleven year old niece and usually found her one-line labels amusing and highly informative.
-Take for example, the case of our neighbourhood butcher who had a thriving business till sometime last week.
+I adore my eleven year old niece and usually find her one-line labels amusing and disconcertingly accurate.
+Take for example, the case of our neighborhood butcher who had a thriving business till last week.
 At the market square, weeks before the incident, Temitade pointed a skinny finger in his direction and said in her usual dry tone ‘the sac under the table man’.
-The label proved to be accurate because the butcher was thrown out of the square last week when it was discovered that while chopping meat into smaller bits for his customers, he would furtively drop some pieces into a bag he kept under his table.
+The label proved true because the butcher was thrown out of the square last week when it was discovered that while chopping meat into smaller bits for his customers, he would furtively drop some pieces into a bag he kept under his table.

 I was curious to see who the ‘man who can’t make up his mind’ was, so I got up and walked to stand beside Temitade.
-Temitade is unusually tall for her age and at five feet one inch, her head stood at my waist.
-She pointed at a white Toyota Camry circling an abandoned property down the street.
-From my flat which is situated on the last floor of a four storey house, we had a wonderful view of the neighbourhood and of the driver’s activities.
+Temitade is unusually tall for her age and at five feet one inch, her head stands at my waist.
+She pointed at a white Toyota Camry driving up the road.
+It was circling an abandoned building on the other side of the street.
+From my flat which is situated on the topmost floor of a four storey-house, we have an unimpeded view of the driver’s activities.

-"That’s the fifth time he’s gone around the building” Temitade said.
-The building she referred to has being empty and left in a state of disrepair by its owners for two years.
-The fence around it is also broken in places and most parts of the house and the grounds around it have being overtaken by weeds.
-Recently, the property has being popular for one other thing -
+"That’s the fifth time he’s gone around the building,” Temitade said.
+The building she referred to is empty, left in a terrible state of disrepair by its owners for two years.
+The fence around it is also broken in places, and parts of the house and its grounds have been overtaken by weeds.
+Recently, the property has been popular for one other thing -

 “Isn’t that the property with that awful smell?”
-I asked rhetorically and added hopefully “Maybe he is surveying it to buy”
+I asked, adding hopefully.
+“Maybe he is surveying it to buy.”

-Temitade shook her head and said “He slows down at the gate, peers inside and continues driving” then she exclaimed “Can you see what I mean?
-He’s doing it again”
+Temitade shook her head and said, “He slows down at the gate, looks inside and continues driving,” then she exclaimed, “Can you see what I mean?
+He’s doing it again.”

-We watched as the driver slowed the car down at the gate “I wonder what he’s looking for” I murmured
+We watched as the driver slowed the car down at the gate “I wonder what he’s looking for.”

 Temitade shrugged “I saw them in the building” she said unhelpfully